Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-7.md

 - change type and name of the ID field of Builder class to the generic type that the root class is extending

 ## 64-002 Domain core module Adding Exception, Domain events and Domain Service
+We have created the `fire()` method of DomainEvent, to easily fire an event from the application service.

-003 Application Service domain module Adding Mapper, DTO and Ports
+## 65-003 Application Service domain module Adding Mapper, DTO and Ports

 004 Application Service domain module Implementing input ports